AkiaCode/kurit/README.md

   <img src="./assets/logo.png" width="300"/>
   <h3>Static website generator :rocket:</h3>
 </div>
-static website generator

 > [!WARNING]
-> WIP: It is still under development, so some of the features may not be developed.
+> **WIP**: It is still under development, so some of the features may not be developed.

 ## Clone
 ```sh